Why Sifnos is Worth Visiting: 7 Reasons for 2026

 The view of the bright, blue ocean through a narrow alley with white buildings and blue doors.

-We absolutely adored the small town of Platys Gialos.
+We adored the small town of Platys Gialos.
 Situated on an amazing sandy beach, it is the perfect laid-back Greek town.

 The main street is littered with pink flowers scattered among characteristic white buildings.
 Natural beauty surrounds the town with towering hills and fields of olive groves.